 - Bind off and weave in ends.

-Fun With Basketweave:
+Fun With Basketweave

 Basketweave is a lovely stitch pattern, but it is not reversible.

-That means this scarf has an obvious front and back that aren't the same.
-The back isn't ugly by any means--it has an interesting pattern of raised squares that would make a nice scarf in its own right.
+That means this scarf has a distinct front and back that aren't the same.
+The back isn't ugly by any means; it has an interesting pattern of raised squares that would make a lovely scarf in its own right.

 If you like the look of a scarf that looks the same front and back, don't make this pattern.
 Otherwise, it is a fun pattern that's easy to work and very satisfying in how quickly it knits up.
 Just one pattern repeat will give you about two and a half inches of the scarf and takes 10 minutes or less to knit.
 This scarf is perfect for beginning knitters who are looking to advance their skills but aren't ready to try larger projects just yet.
 Scarfs are also a great way to find out if you like a pattern or not without investing a lot of time into something you may not enjoy.
 This scarf also makes a great gift that you can mass produce during the busy holiday season.
 If you're a member of the kitting community website Ravelry, add this project to your crafting queue.